-The development of Ras Al Khaimah's education system has been a key priority for the Emirate since His Highness Sheikh Saud bin Saqr Al Qasimi became the former Crown Prince and Deputy Ruler in 2003, and is founded on the belief that an educated population is vital to the long-term growth of Ras Al Khaimah's economy.
+The development of Ras Al Khaimah's education system has been a key priority for the Emirate for His Highness Sheikh Saud bin Saqr Al Qasimi, and is founded on the belief that an educated population is vital to the long-term growth of Ras Al Khaimah's economy.

 The Emirate is aiming to establish itself as a local centre for educational excellence and, in order to achieve this, has invested significantly in this area in recent years.
-In particular, Ras Al Khaimah allows educational institutions to be incorporated at the Ras Al Khaimah Free Trade Zone ("RAK FTZ") with the aim of encouraging international campuses, and has also established the Ras Al Khaimah Education Company for the purpose of investing in projects to promote the educational sector.
+In particular, Ras Al Khaimah allows educational institutions to be incorporated at the Ras Al Khaimah Free Trade Zone ("RAK FTZ") with the aim of encouraging international campuses.